 Limited Slip Differentials

 The spider and side gears are beveled.
 The turning pinion gears force the side gears outward toward the case.
-The mechanical force of the beveled gears and spring tension apply the clutch.
+The mechanical force of the beveled gears and spring tension apply to the clutch.
 For a set of friction plates to slip, they must overcome the preset spring tension.

 Service the differential fluid at recommended intervals.
 Special limited-slip differential fluid compliments the engagement and release of the limited-slip components.
 Adding standard differential fluid to a limited-slip differential can result in noise and vibration while turning.